SharePoint/sp-dev-docs/docs/schema/template-element-site.md

 SharePoint Online | SharePoint Server 2013

-Specifies, in a <span class="code">WebTemp\*.xml</span> file, a site definition that can be used to create Web sites within the deployment.
+Specifies, in a <span class="code">WebTemp\*.xml</span> file, a site definition that can be used to create websites within the deployment.

 <span codelanguage="other"></span>
 <table>